 - Acceleration: Full Sail’s undergraduate programs are taken on an accelerated schedule and can be completed in as little as 20 months.

 If you’ve spoken to an admissions representative and completed your interview, and you’re ready to begin the application process, there are several items you’ll need to have ready:

 - A government-issued photo identification such as a driver’s license, passport, or state-issued ID card.

 - Funds to cover the $75 application fee.
 Full Sail’s application fee can be deferred.
 Please reach out to your Admissions Representative for more information.

-All required documentation that is not in English must be accompanied by a certified English translation.
+- Verification of English proficiency if English is not your primary language (all required documentation that is not in English must be accompanied by a certified English translation).
 Click here to view international requirements.